englue/meteor-bootstrap3-sass/README.md

 @import '.meteor/local/build/programs/server/assets/packages/reywood_bootstrap3-sass/bootstrap';
 ```

+Due to a current limitation of the Meteor packaging system, the above path may not exist the first time you run your Meteor app after installing this package.
+This will cause an error saying the file to import was not found.
+This may also occur if you run `meteor reset`.
+Restarting your app should fix this problem.
+See [meteor/meteor#2606](https://github.com/meteor/meteor/issues/2606) and [meteor/meteor#2796](https://github.com/meteor/meteor/issues/2796) for more info.

 Be sure to add the appropriate tags (as [recommended by Bootstrap](http://getbootstrap.com/getting-started/#template)) to your document `<head>` somewhere in your HTML.
 Where you add these tags is dependent on how your meteor project is structured.

 ```html